danfinn/talkback/README.md

+# talkback

 A CLI tool to convert text to audio.
-It can take text from the CLI or you can point it at a file to read in from.
+You can provide quoted text on the command line or point to a file for it to read in from.

-This uses the public API provided by http://www.voicerss.org for the text to audio conversion.
+## Running talkback

 ```
 ./talkback